 Monthly averaged June sea ice concentration (SIC) data between 1979 and 2019 were used to create a June SIC climate(complex) network.
 Individual SIC grid cells were first clustered into regions of spatio-temporal homogeneity by using a community detection algorithm.
-Links between each of these network regions (covariance) were then passed into a Bayesian Linear Regression to derive an estimate on the prior distribution of the regression parameters.
-Subsequently a posterior distribution of the regression parameters was then derived in order to generate the forecast of September sea ice extents.
+Links between each of these network regions (covariance) were then passed into a Gaussian Process Regression in the form of a random walk covariance kernel.
+Hyperparameters of the model were defined through Bayesian inference with MCMC sampling, in order to ultimately derive the forecast.